 Specific conventions for being transparent about the use of ideas and the works of others must be observed.
-Students are required to access ManageBac and use Harvard referencing style (Harvard Reference Generator).
+For example, students are required to access ManageBac and use the Harvard referencing style (Harvard Reference Generator).

-Through workshop engagements, issues bordering on academic integrity are highlighted to students so that they do not slip into breaches, which come with sanctions.
+Through workshop engagements, issues bordering on academic integrity are highlighted to students, so they do not breach, which comes with sanctions.

-It is mandatory for students to submit their work through Turnitin, an anti-plagiarism software embedded in ManageBac, to check for possible academic honesty breaches.
+To check for possible academic integrity breaches, students must submit their work through Turnitin, a plagiarism software embedded in ManageBac for all MYP/DP students.

-Academic honesty is an ongoing practice across all grade levels.
-All work submitted by students must be original with all sources duly cited and referenced.
-The Program Coordinators investigate any possible breach of academic dishonesty.
+Academic integrity is an ongoing practice across all grade levels.
+All work submitted by students must be original, with all sources duly cited and referenced.
+The Program Coordinators investigate any possible breach of academic integrity.
 Confirmed breaches result in sanctions.

-In terms of procedural fairness, students have the right to appeal against any sanction that they consider unfair, or do not reflect the breach.
+Regarding procedural fairness, students have the right to appeal against any sanction that they consider unfair or does not reflect the breach.